sanwil9/SCCM-Patching-Scripts-and-Automation/README.md

 ### Deploy Monthly Scripts
 This is very straight forward for the design that was requested of me my management opted for simple.
 I could've just ran a script once starting on week 3 and had all of the deployments going to all of the collection (Which was the most efficient way) but in the project design the managers wanted each day running on task scheduler so if an issue was identified the following days could be disabled one by one.
 (With an off button of course) This would require one more script.
 It would require you to name all of your task scheduler tasks with a specific naming scheme but this could be done with powershell as well.

+By the end of this, the monthly packaging,downloading, and deployment of patches is taken care of and you can focus on remediation.